OanaMariaCamburu/e-SNLI/README.md

 # News

+**`!`** Check out our e-SNLI-VE, a new dataset of natural language explanations for vision-language understanding, and our e-ViL benchmark for evaluating natural language explanations: [e-ViL: A Dataset and Benchmark for Natural Language Explanations in
+Vision-Language Tasks](https://openaccess.thecvf.com/content/ICCV2021/papers/Kayser_E-ViL_A_Dataset_and_Benchmark_for_Natural_Language_Explanations_in_ICCV_2021_paper.pdf) accepted at ICCL, 2021.

 **`!`** New work on e-SNLI: [Make Up Your Mind!
 Adversarial Generation of Inconsistent Natural Language Explanations](https://arxiv.org/abs/1910.03065).
 Accepted as a short paper at ACL, 2020.

 **`!`** New dataset of visual textual entailment with natural language explanations taken from e-SNLI: [e-SNLI-VE-2.0: Corrected Visual-Textual Entailment with Natural Language Explanations](https://arxiv.org/abs/2004.03744).
 At the IEEE CVPR Workshop on Fair, Data Efficient and Trusted Computer Vision, 2020